Digitising Indian healthcare by incentivising doctors to adopt Ayushman Bharat Digital Mission (ABDM)

 We took the problem to the whiteboard—bringing together Eka’s ABHA team, the Doc Tool team, and the Success team (who interact with doctors daily).
 This cross-functional collaboration helped us shape solutions grounded in real workflows, technical feasibility, and on-ground feedback.

-Final design: Simplified ABHA creation/linking
+Final design: Simplified ABHA creation/linking, uniform across platofrms

-Final design: Adaptive ABDM dashboard & landing experience
+Final design: Adaptive ABDM dashboard & landing experience to guide doctors through their DHIS journey.

 Impact